 With this story and inspiration, "Too Haute Cowgirls" was born.
 While the stories are fictional, the gourmet chocolate popcorn creations are very real!
 Follow the Too Haute Cowgirls on their epicurean adventures through the Wild West in search of chocolate popcorn perfection using the interactive map above.

 Meet The Cowgirls

 No, the photo of our cowgirls is not Deanna Liebl* and Amy Tarrant, the owners and creators of Too Haute Cowgirls, producers of gourmet popcorns and unique gifts with a branding concept paying homage to the west but with flavors loved worldwide.

 Once thought of as recession proof, the wedding industry even took a hit when the economy softened in 2008, so discovered pastry chef, Deanna Liebl, wedding cake designer extraordinaire near Aspen, Colorado.
 With a less-hectic wedding season in 2009, New York Culinary Institute of America-trained Liebl had more time to experiment with new products for her brides.
 She called on Amy Tarrant, pastry graduate of the Culinary School of the Rockies and fellow unrepentant popcorn addict, to help create a selection of unique chocolate covered popcorn flavors to offer as wedding favors.
-Amy graduated from the University of Kansas Journalism School and spent years in media sales before acting on her long-time dream of working with food.
+Amy grew up in Iowa, graduated from the University of Kansas Journalism School and spent years in media sales in Colorado before acting on her long-time dream of working with food.
 She took hiatus from her everyday life and went to an intensive pastry program at what is now the Escoffier Culinary School in Boulder, Colorado.